Unexpected Behavior of Ultra-Low-Crosslinked Microgels in Crowded Conditions: Discussion

 \section{Discussion}

 In this work, we have carried out an extensive exploration by molecular dynamics (MD) simulations of monomer-resolved ultra-low-crosslinked microgels in good solvent up to very crowded conditions.
-By systematically increasing the packing fraction, we have revealed how the loosely connected architecture of ULCs leads to structural, mechanical, and dynamical responses that are markedly different from those of standard microgels with higher crosslinker concentration.
+By systematically increasing the packing fraction, we have revealed how the loosely connected architecture of ULCs leads to structural, mechanical, and dynamical responses and compared to available results for standard microgels with higher crosslinker concentration.

 First of all, it is important to remind ourselves that standard microgels at high concentration can exhibit three main types of response: deswelling, deformation (or faceting) and interpenetration~\cite{lyon2012polymer}.
 The interplay of these three regimes is subtle and was recently established to take place in this order through careful super-resolution microscopy experiments~\cite{conley2019relationship} and MD simulations~\cite{del2024numerical}.
 For ULCs, there are no available super-resolution experiments to date, thus we have to rely on the simulations for the moment, having previously established that our monomer-resolved model can realistically represent the internal structure of a single ULC microgel in bulk~\cite{hazra2023structure} and at interfaces~\cite{bochenek2022situ,gerelli2024softness}.